 The fellowships are made possible by a generous gift from the G. Rollie White Trust, which also supports the G. Rollie White Public Service Scholarship Program.
 Both programs are administered at the Law School by the William Wayne Justice Center for Public Interest Law.

-The following students, all members of the class of 2020, will receive 2018 G. Rollie White Trust Public Interest Summer Fellowships:
+The following students will receive 2019 G. Rollie White Trust Public Interest Summer Fellowships:

 Miguel De Hoyos ‘20 will work at the Legal Aid Justice Center in Charlottesville, Virginia on immigration cases, with a special focus on representing children.

 Emily Johnson ‘20 will work with the Alaska Public Defender Agency in Kenai, Alaska, a rural area, where she will have the opportunity to represent clients in court.

 Nicolas Sawyer ‘21 will work at the Texas Fair Defense Project in Austin on ongoing litigation projects and intake.